 At 25, she finally decided to leave him once and for all.
 However, once she tried to break it off, things only took a turn for the worse.
 “He stalked me for a year and even threatened to kill me.
 He would call my mobile phone continuously and send me death threats.
 He even abducted me once from a friend’s house and beat me inside his car.
 On my 26th birthday, he came uninvited and slashed the tires of my car and tried to get into the house.
 There was also a time when he broke into my home in the middle of the night and strangled me.
 To make him stop, I had to promise to get back together with him."

 Eventually, Barni decided to report him to the police and file charges against him.
-“The parents of my
+“The parents of my ex pleaded for me to drop the charges and promised they would send him away to another country.

 "I agreed to their terms because I just wanted their son out of my life as soon as possible.”